Ask me anything

 For the official “real answer” you would have to ask Vast and Vordul for the reasoning.
 A lot of the Atoms songs over the years used to just happen because of whoever happened to be around and able to make it to the studio that day, so it might have just been as simple as that, me and Tim happened to be around and answer the phone when we got the call.

-stepfatherfactory-deactivated20 asked: When I first heard atom, your verse stood out the most to me.
+stepfatherfactory-deactivated20 said: When I first heard atom, your verse stood out the most to me.
 That shit is fucking incredible.
 No riding intended.
 Lol

 Thanks man… no worries, it isnt riding man, always cool when people are feeling my work… i always liked that verse a lot too but always knew I could have spit it better… it is what it is